Samweli/iipdash/README.rst

     sudo service postgresql start

-After installing Postgresql, you will need to initialize the database.
+After installing PostgreSQL, you will need to initialize the database.

-Login as  Postgresql admin user (`postgres`)
+Login as  PostgreSQL admin user (`postgres`)

 .. code:: bash